sugamm12/Discord-Nuker/README.md

 - `httpx` library (Install it using `pip install httpx`)
 - `colorama` library (Install it using `pip install colorama`)

-To get started, ensure you have the necessary dependencies by running `pip install -r requirements.txt` in your terminal.

 ## Usage
 1. Clone this repository to your local machine.
 2. Ensure you have Python installed.